Tooth Extraction

 Here are some helpful tips on reducing discomfort, speeding the healing process, and minimizing the risk of infection:

-- Bite firmly, but gently on the gauze your dentist provided.
+- Bite firmly, but gently on the gauze your surgeon provided.

 - Change the gauze pads when they are soaked with blood – or leave for three to four hours.